Jonathan Twingley

 Jonathan Twingley is an American artist, illustrator and author.
-His work is regularly exhibited in galleries and museums throughout the United States.
-His paintings and illustrations also appear in The New York Times, The Washington Post, The Los Angeles Times, The Wall Street Journal, The Atlantic Monthly, The New Republic, Mother Jones, and The Progressive.
+His paintings and illustrations have appeared in The New York Times, The Washington Post, The Los Angeles Times, The Wall Street Journal, The Atlantic Monthly, The New Republic, Mother Jones, and The Progressive.

-Twingley's first novel The Badlands Saloon was published by Scribner in 2009.
+Twingley's first novel, The Badlands Saloon, was published by Scribner in 2009.

 Early life

 Twingley was born in Bismarck, North Dakota.
 His mother was a librarian.
 His father was an artist and high school arts instructor.
 Twingley's primary and high school education occurred in his home town of Bismarck.
 He earned his Bachelor of Fine Arts degree from Minnesota State University Moorhead in 1996, and completed his Master of Fine Arts (MFA) in illustration at the School of Visual Arts (SVA) in New York City.

 Illustrator

-As an illustrator, Twingley's work appears regularly in United States national publications including the New York Times, Atlantic Monthly, Los Angeles Times, The Nation, and The New Republic.
-In addition, Twingley is often commissioned by the Columbia Journalism Review, Boston Magazine, and trade magazine publishers such as Corporate Counsel, The Deal, The Chronicle of Higher Education, and Re-Thinking Schools.
+As an illustrator, Twingley's work has appeared in the New York Times, Atlantic Monthly, Los Angeles Times, The Nation, and The New Republic.
+In addition, Twingley has been commissioned by the Columbia Journalism Review, Boston Magazine, and trade magazine publishers such as Corporate Counsel, The Deal, The Chronicle of Higher Education, and Re-Thinking Schools.

 According to a contributing writer for High Plains Reader, Twingley's illustrations show a profound awareness of character − pertaining to people and places alike, he arranges his compositions in a careful manner, like a cinematographer, paying close attention to narrative elements that individualize each separate work.